FAQ

 The fawn meets all or some of the criteria above, now what?

 Do not try to raise the fawn yourself.
 Fawn are not pets.
-It is illegal and they must be handed over to an approved SC wildlife rehabber.
-DNR can help you find a local one.
+It is illegal and they must be handed over to a wildlife rehabber.
+DNR can help you find a local rehabber.

 Contact a local rehabber for transport and details on where the fawn needs to be dropped off or taken to.
-Please ensure they are on the Approved DNR list below.
+See link for details from SCDNR.

 It looks hungry, should I feed it?